meilisearch/specifications/text/0118-search-api.md

 `"…and with boiling blood he…"`

-Croppped query terms are counted as a word regarding `cropLength`.
+Cropped query terms are counted as a word regarding `cropLength`.

 ###### 3.1.12.1.3.
 Length Reassignment to the left.